surgems/ec-events/content/collections/pages/seasonal-markets.md

         content:
           -
             type: text
-            text: "Seasonal markets and fairs have rocketed in popularity and have become a staple in our calendars all year round, no matter the season.
-Escape to another world when we transform your spaces into themed wonderlands.\_"
+            text: "Seasonal markets have rocketed in popularity and have become a staple in our calendars all Winter long Escape to another world when we transform your spaces into themed wonderlands.\_"
           -
             type: hard_break
           -
             type: hard_break
           -
             type: text
-            text: "We have a great range of fairground rides, food and drink chalets and stalls and other installations to help you put on an impressive day and night for everyone visiting.\_"
+            text: "We have a great range of fairground rides, food and drink chalets and vendors and other installations to help you put on an impressive day and night for everyone visiting.\_"
     type: article
     enabled: true
 event_services: